-4.8.2 Risk-Level
+4.7.2 Risk-Level

 Willing property owners may not exist in clusters.
 In such cases, an alternative option is to focus on the willing property owners that exhibit the highest risk for flood damages.
-For example, if 1,000 property owners execute Flood Proofing Agreements, the owners who reside in the 0-5-year floodplain would be prioritized for construction.
+For example, if 1,000 property owners participate, the owners who reside in the 0-5-year floodplain would be prioritized for construction.
 Once these properties are elevated, the next highest-risk properties (6-10-year floodplain) would be targeted.
 This approach would rank risk exposure as the main factor in determining which eligible properties should be prioritized.

-4.8.3 First-Come, First-Served
+4.7.3 First-Come, First-Served

 This approach would involve creating a list of eligible property owners and ranking them by how quickly their contracts and eligibility documentation are processed.
-This approach would help ensure that resources would be used effectively by focusing on properties that have owner support for the flood proofing measures.
+This approach would help ensure that resources would be used effectively by focusing on properties that have owner support for the floodproofing measures.